Reform program for NSW commercial fishing

 - minimum shareholdings can be used to limit the number of endorsements that are available - (if neither approach above leads to a workable outcome).

 DPI is undertaking comprehensive consultation with industry to explore different share linkage options.
 Share linkage working groups were appointed in May 2013 and the first round of meetings were conducted in June and July.
 The share linkage working groups are independently chaired and include representatives from industry and DPI.
-The short listed share linkage options identified by the share linkage working groups for most fisheries, have been modelled and presented back to the working groups in the second round of meetings held recently.
-Constructive and robust discussions took place and based on the advice from the working groups DPI is undertaking further modelling of options and ITCALs.
-A discussion paper with the share linkage options will be sent to all shareholders early this year for consideration and comment.
+The short listed share linkage options, identified by the share linkage working groups for most fisheries, have been modelled and presented back to the working groups in the second round of meetings held recently.
+Constructive and robust discussions took place and based on the advice from the working groups DPI undertook further modelling of options and ITCALs.
+A discussion paper with the share linkage options for each of the fisheries was sent to all shareholders in April 2014 for consideration and comment.
 The industry feedback and DPI's views will be provided to the independent Structural Adjustment Review Committee (SARC).
 The SARC will make the final recommendations to Government on share linkage.

 Once the form of share linkage and the total catch or effort levels have been decided, fishers will be better placed to make an informed decision about their future in the industry or particular fisheries.
 Fishers will be able to decide if they wish to exit by submitting a tender to the $15.5 million exit grant program and/or downsize, increase or maintain their current shareholding in preparation for the linking of shares to catch or effort.